kokkos/kokkos-kernels/docs/developer/contrib.rst

 **NOTE:** To have vscode generate the "\\\\\\" style stubs:

-1. install the C/C++ IntelliSense, debugging, and code browsing extention.
+1. install the C/C++ IntelliSense, debugging, and code browsing extension.

 2. go to Settings, Extensions, C/C++, Doxygen Documentation Generator Settings, and ensure the setting for Doxdocgen is "\\\\\\".